 Customization vs. Configuration: Which Approach Is Best?

 Software vendors have always sought to provide highly adaptable solutions by allowing customization.
-Most vendors will claim that it’s easy to customize their solution.
+Most vendors will claim that it’s easy to customize their solutions.
 However, there are two different approaches.
 One approach involves the need to program or code (customization) and the other involves using a simple user interface that non-programmers can set up (configuration).
+But, what’s the difference?

 While custom coding offers the promise of doing virtually anything you may want to do, within reason, it typically comes with a high cost.
 Customers have to employ either large IT teams or many outside consultants to change the application whenever business requirements change.
 And, many times the application is so “customizable” that you can’t make the software do much of anything without lots of coding.
 This coding-heavy approach leads to scope creep, long implementations, and broken budgets.